Bringing back a classic: this year’s summer bop is Handel’s Messiah - The Beaverton

 – As millions of Canadians go about their , the strains of George Frideric Handel’s Messiah are providing a backdrop to countless barbeques, pool parties, and weekends at the cabin.

 “Sometimes an old pop song can re-enter our collective cultural consciousness thanks to a modern cover or an appearance in a blockbuster movie,” said a media studies professor.
-“And sometimes a baroque masterpiece makes a comeback because it fucking slaps.”
+“And sometimes a baroque masterpiece makes a comeback because fucking slaps.”

 The two hour and 20 minute oratorio, composed in 1741, can be heard blasting out of car stereos, blaring in bars all night long, and pumping up the crowds at baseball and football games.

 Despite Messiah’s incredible popularity, not everyone is a fan.
-“I didn’t mind it the first few times it came on the radio at , but at this point if I hear another soaring tribute to divine love I’m going to scream,” said Heather Ottavino.
+“I didn’t mind it the first few times it came on the at work, but at this point if I hear another soaring tribute to divine love I’m going to scream,” said Heather Ottavino.
 “Would it kill them to play The Weeknd or Vivaldi instead?”

 “Admittedly, I did enjoy Carly Rae Jepsen’s remix,” Ottavino added.